Automattic/vip-go-ci/README.md

 This feature can be used in the following way:

-> ./vip-go-ci.php --set-support-level-label=true --repo-meta-api-base-url="http://myrepometa-api.mycompany.is" --repo-meta-api-user-id=7334005 --repo-meta-api-access-token="MY-TOKEN"
+> ./vip-go-ci.php --set-support-level-label=true --set-support-level-field="support-level" --repo-meta-api-base-url="http://myrepometa-api.mycompany.is" --repo-meta-api-user-id=7334005 --repo-meta-api-access-token="MY-TOKEN"

 Note that by default, all support level labels have a prefix: `[Support Level]`.
 This can be changed by using the `--set-support-level-label-prefix` option.